 The Seafood & Grill restaurant at The Brudenell is the place to head for coastal sophistication.
 Enjoy coffee here on the spectacular terrace right on the beach or delicious dinner in a more formal setting.

 Cragg Sister’s Tearoom is a delightful vintage café with a love of all things tea, which they serve in their gorgeous mis-match bone china.
 Delicious scones, sandwiches, and cakes are a given, with vegan and gluten free options too!
 If you’re lucky, you may be able to make it to one of their supper clubs which are always unique and interesting, sometimes offering entirely foraged food.

-Lots of our Aldeburgh cottages have additional facilities such as swimming pools, wi-fi, open fire, ground floor bedroom and bathroom and low occupancy discounts are possible.
+Lots of our holiday cottages to rent in Aldeburgh Suffolk have additional facilities such as swimming pools, wi-fi, open fire, ground floor bedroom and bathroom and low occupancy discounts are possible.
 We have a number of luxury and unique holiday cottages, romantic retreats, barn conversions and historic Grade II listed holiday homes.
 Aldeburgh is also perfect for a romantic couples break and we have a number of high quality self-catering cottages that sleep 2 people.

 The Best of Suffolk team are all local to the area, so if you need a little advice on where to go and things to do, we can help!
 We know the best places to eat and drink, fun things for children to do, options for older guests and even where your dog is welcome.

-If you’re looking for weekend bolt hole or a longer stay to fully explore the area, then a Best of Suffolk holiday cottage is perfect for you.
+If you’re looking for weekend bolt hole or a longer stay to fully explore the area, then a Best of Suffolk holiday cottage in Aldeburgh is perfect for you.

 Looking for something a little different?

 We have a number of unique Aldeburgh coastal cottages, such as: